-If you have a large lawn to take care of and therefore you want a powerful machine, then you might wish to an edger with 3 or 4 wheels.
-Guide wheels keep the blade in line, but 4-wheeled edgers with an extra wheel are greater flexibility and have a more excellent balance, and it allows you to edge curb areas more effectively.
+If you have a large lawn to take care of and therefore want a powerful machine, you might wish for an edger with 3 or 4 wheels.
+Guide wheels keep the blade in line, but 4-wheeled edgers with an extra wheel have greater flexibility and have a more excellent balance, allowing you to edge curb areas more effectively.

 Your first important decision is whether to get an edger that is manual, gas, or electric-powered.
 Each model has its pros and cons as below:

 Gas-powered edgers have power and speed, but they work noisy and potentially damaging to the environment.
 A fuel-based solution is inconvenient sometimes but is cost-effective and reliable.
 On the other hand, electric-powered edgers work quieter, cleaner, more convenient, and environmentally friendly but must be operated within a limited distance from a power outlet.
 They are also more lightweight than gas-powered edgers but still more substantial than battery-powered edgers.

 Manual lawn edgers are the most basic type with a rolling wheel, spikes, and a long wooden handle, but working with this requires effort and time commitment because it’s quite a hard and absorbing job.
 Some advantages of manual edgers are durability, the most low cost, and small storage space.

 Both types are relatively small and lightweight.
 A cordless edger is much more convenient, but its battery life is an issue you have to deal with.
 Therefore, they are suitable for a small yard where they can run smoothly without recharging the battery much.
 While the length of the cord limits your mobility when using.

 The parts’ adjustability can give an edger an advantage, such as a height-adjustable handle will be perfect if you are rather small or tall.